ma-labo/.github/profile/README.md

 ## Momentum Lab

-This is the github workspace of Momentum Lab lead by [Dr. Lei Ma](https://www.malei.org/)
+This is the github workspace of Momentum Lab led by [Dr. Lei Ma](https://www.malei.org/)

 <!--